Table of Contents

 - Lab tests: blood count, electrolytes, transaminases, bilirubin, gamma-GT, AP, creatinine clearance, urea, vitamin B12, folic acid, glucose, TSH

-- Imaging: computed tomography or magnetic resonance imaging (MRI) (to uncover possible cerebral tumor, bleeding, atrophy or infracted areas)
+- Imaging: computed tomography (CT) or magnetic resonance imaging (MRI) (to uncover possible cerebral tumor, bleeding, atrophy or infracted areas)

 - ECG (electroencephalogram, for atrial fibrillation)